lizzperle/developer.chrome.com/site/en/docs/devtools/network/index.md

   so on.

 If you're looking for ways to improve page load performance, _don't_ start with the Network panel.
-There are many types of load performance issues that aren't related to network activity.
+There are many types of load performance issues that aren't related to ivity.
 Start with the Audits panel because it gives you targeted suggestions on how to improve your page.
 See [Optimize Website Speed][2].